bpn1/curation/README.md

 The interface will be served under http://localhost:3000

-# Tests

-This project uses the [jest framework](https://facebook.github.io/jest/) for testing its components.
-For now you can run all specified tests by executing:

-    npm test

-You can update your snapshots by running:

-    npm run test:update

-You can learn more about jest and how to write tests by reading the [docs](https://facebook.github.io/jest/docs/getting-started.html).
-There is also a good [article](https://hackernoon.com/testing-react-components-with-jest-and-enzyme-41d592c174f#.tlptja67v) on testing with jest and [enzyme](https://github.com/airbnb/enzyme).
-The main [configuration](https://facebook.github.io/jest/docs/configuration.html#configuration) of jest is done in your package.json and the jest.config.js file.

 # Linting

 This project uses [eslint](http://eslint.org/) to check the projects code.
 To this end it enforces the [airbnb coding